 Native development overview

 3D engines like Unity or Unreal aren't the only Mixed Reality development paths open to you.
-You can also create Mixed Reality apps by directly coding to the Windows Mixed Reality APIs with DirectX 11 or DirectX 12.
-By leveraging the platform directly, you're essentially building your own middleware or framework.
+You can also create Mixed Reality apps using the Windows Mixed Reality APIs with DirectX 11 or DirectX 12.
+By going to the platform source, you're essentially building your own middleware or framework.

 If you have an existing WinRT project that you'd like to maintain, head over to our main WinRT documentation.

 Use the following checkpoints to bring your Unity games and applications into the world of mixed reality.